HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

             node bin/dxclient
             ```

-7. A folder named `store` will be created in your working directory.
+7. A folder named `store` is created in your working directory.
 This is the shared volume location of your container.
 If you require to create a new volume directory for a different configuration, set the `VOLUME_DIR` to the desired directory name and run your task.
 For example:

     === "Linux and Apple macOS"
         ```bash
         export VOLUME_DIR=storeForScriptApplication

-        # or if you want spaces in its value, enclosed it in double quotes ("")
+        # or if you want spaces in its value, enclose it in double quotes ("")
         export VOLUME_DIR="store for script application"
         ```